mattmcg93/mattmcg932.github.io/_posts/2019-11-13-DataScraping.md

 ---
 layout: post
-title:  "Revisiting 3D Models from RTI"
+title:  "Data Scraping from Twitter"
 date:   2018-09-01 21:15:05 +0000
 excerpt: "Improving surface normal vectors from Reflectance Transformation Imaging (RTI) has been the primary focus of my PhD.
 However, I have intermittently spent some time developing 3D models"